 Definitely.
 In fact, 62 percent of couples now go engagement ring shopping together.
 If you don't feel comfortable doing so, though, just tell your S.O. that you don't want to do a joint shopping trip because you think it's more romantic to be surprised.
-Then, show your mom, your sister, and/or your BFF some photos of rings you like, and ask them to give some guidance.
+Then, show your mom, your sister, and/or your BFF some photos of rings you like and ask them to give some guidance.

 Absolutely!
 You want someone who knows your style to be at their side, steering them toward the rings you'll love and away from the rings you just won't.
-Feel free to get as specific with your sis as you want.
+Feel free to get as specific with your sister as you want.
 If you're obsessed with emerald-cut diamonds, tell her.
-If you've been spending every lunch break shopping for rings online, send her links to all your faves.
+If you've been spending every lunch break shopping for rings online, send her links to all your favorites.
 If you'd rather have a bigger diamond with a few flaws than a smaller diamond with none, slip her that nugget of info, too.
 With your sister on the case, your partner will get a sounding board, you'll get a ring you'll adore, and she'll have the thrill of being part of one of the biggest moments in your life.
 Everyone wins.

 The answer depends entirely on your fiancé-to-be's financial situation.
-On average in 2017, jewelry experts predict guys spend about $7,000, but Justin Theroux, for example, forked over about half a mil on Jennifer Aniston's rock.
-It's a widely held belief that men should shell out about three months of their salary, but this is actually a misconception—your partner should spend whatever they feel comfortable with.
+On average in 2017, jewelry experts predict guys spend about $7,000, but Justin Theroux, for example, forked over about half a million on Jennifer Aniston's rock.
+It's a widely-held belief that men should shell out about three months of their salary, but this is actually a misconception—your partner should spend whatever they feel comfortable with.
 But if they're heavily in debt or concerned about job security, they may want to scale back.
 Worried your S.O. will be tempted to go overboard?
 Slip your opinion into a casual conversation.

 If you don't already know your exact size, check out our extensive ring size guide for an accurate measurement.
-You could also get your finger size professionally measured at a jeweler, and have your mom or sister pass the info on to your significant other if the proposal is under wraps.
-Or, if you own a ring that you frequently wear on your left ring finger, conspicuously leave it out for your partner to steal and take to a jeweler for a size comparison.
+You could also get your finger size professionally measured at a jeweler and have your mom or sister pass the info on to your significant other if the proposal is under wraps.
+Or, if you own a ring that you frequently wear on your left ring finger, conspicuously leave it out for your partner to steal and take to a jeweler for size comparison.

-5. What if I don't like the ring?
+5. What If I Don't Like the Ring?